Deinacrida connectens: Conservation

-Under the 2022 New Zealand Threat Classification System, Deinacrida connectens is listed as a “Not Threatened” species with the qualifier of "Data Poor: Trend".
-It is the only species of Deinacrida not totally protected by legislation.
+Under the New Zealand Threat Classification System as of 2022, Deinacrida connectens is listed as a "Not Threatened" species with the qualifier of "Data Poor: Trend".
 Due to being restricted to high elevation, it is thought that introduced mammalian predators are not a threat to D. connectens populations, since these predators are uncommon in these regions.
 This is in contrast to other Deinacrida species, which are generally at lower elevation and are more frequently preyed upon by introduced predators, causes a decline in giant wētā species abundance.